Enrollment Agreement is a written contract between a student and Fire Future LLC, educational program institution concerning:

 Student has the right to cancel or withdraw from course program and obtain a pro-rated refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.

-Students who have completed 60% or less of the period of attendance shall be issued a prorated refund as follows: Students who cancel prior to attending class time will be issued a full tuition refund less non-refundable registration and book fee.
+Students who have completed 60% or less of the period of attendance shall be issued a prorated refund as follows: Students who cancel prior to attending class time will be issued a full tuition refund less non-refundable registration.

 Students who attend 60% or more of class time and will not receive a refund.